 By incorporating native plants into formal landscaping features, they have created a yard that is both beautiful and ecologically sound.

-Candyce Osterkampe’s entire yard features a wealth of diversity from native plants to organic vegetable gardens.
+Candyce Osterkamp’s entire yard features a wealth of diversity from native plants to organic vegetable gardens.

 A rain garden on the east side of the property filters runoff and contains pollinator friendly wildflowers like purple coneflower.